-You share in the cost of your medical and dental coverage with US Airways.
-In general, US Airways determines your portion of the contribution costs prior to the beginning of each Plan Year (the 12-month period, beginning each January 1), based on an evaluation of expected medical and dental administrative and claim expenses for the upcoming year.
+You share in the cost of your medical and dental coverage with the Company.
+In general, the Company determines your portion of the contribution costs prior to the beginning of each Plan Year (the 12-month period, beginning each January 1st), based on an evaluation of expected medical and dental administrative and claim expenses for the upcoming year.